 - Location: Valle de las Ranas, The Eliminator

 - Challenge: Finish 30th or better in The Eliminator

 - Reward: 3 points, “I’ve Got a Bad Feeling About This” Forza LINK

 Monthly Rivals: Emerald Circuit

 - Challenge: Post a Clean Lap

-Store items this week are the Wheelspin Win Horn and a Grey Suit outfit for your avatar, at 75FP each.
+Store items this week are the Nature Horn and the Black Modern Puebla Dress for your avatar 75FP each.
 The Wheelspin (80FP) and Super Wheelspin (300FP) are in their usual spots too.

 See more articles on Forza Horizon 5 Season Change.